Let’s decoupage terracotta pots! These rustic planters are made with vintage book pages and look great indoors or out!

 When I saw that book pages won the vote last month, I had no idea what I was going to make.

-Since I have SPRING on my mind, along with the nursery project that seems never-ending at this point, I decided to make a planter using book pages.
+Since I have SPRING on my mind, along with the farmhouse nursery project that seems never-ending at this point, I decided to make a planter using book pages.

-*This post contains affiliate links.
-Please see my full disclosure policy for more details*
+This post contains affiliate links.
+Please, click here to read my disclosure policy.

 First, I have to admit I totally cheated on using book pages.
 My favorite book ever is Pride and Prejudice.
 I’ve probably read it 1000 times and know it nearly line for line.
 My favorite quote from the book:

 “In vain have I struggled, it will not do.
 You must allow me to tell you how ardently I admire and love you”